-Developmental-behavioral pediatricians evaluate and provide treatment and referrals for children with a wide range of developmental and behavioral concerns.
+Our pediatricians at Cleveland Clinic Children's Center for Developmental Pediatrics evaluate and provide treatment and referrals for children with a wide range of developmental and behavioral concerns.

-During a visit to a developmental-behavioral pediatrician, the physician will interview you about your child’s development, behaviors, abilities and any learning or social concerns.
-The physician will review records of previous evaluations, school or Help Me Grow records, and complete a physical examination.
-The physician will complete developmental or educational testing as needed or provide referrals for more comprehensive testing if appropriate.
-The physician may request additional information from other sources such as school or daycare.
-The physician will then determine a diagnosis and make recommendations regarding treatment.
+During a visit to a developmental-behavioral pediatrician or APN, the provider will interview you about your child’s development, behaviors, abilities and any learning or social concerns.
+The provider will review records of previous evaluations, school or Early Intervention records, and complete a physical examination.
+The provider will complete developmental or educational testing as needed or provide referrals for more comprehensive testing if appropriate.
+The provider may request additional information from other sources such as school or daycare.
+The provider will then determine a diagnosis and make recommendations regarding treatment.

 A variety of clinical services are offered to meet the needs of families, including: